Foreword by Vicente Todolí. Text by Katharina Schmidt

 This new catalogue on the radically innovative German artist is dedicated to a selection of his paintings and films that addresses an expanded notion of travel.

 Published on the occasion of the critically acclaimed exhibition Sigmar Polke: Eine Winterreise, curated by Vicente Todolí for David Zwirner, New York—hailed as “a complete knockout” by Roberta Smith of The New York Times—this volume brings together a rich body of work, ranging from Sigmar Polke’s mass-produced tourist scenery of the 1960s, to the complex and multilayered paintings he made during the 1980s and his double-sided Laterna Magica works from 1988 to 1996.

-These two essays, together with a foreword by Vicente Todolí and immersive plates and film details, present a snapshot of a turning point in Polke’s career and document the great artist’s response to the influences that surrounded him.
+This essay, accompanied by a foreword by Vicente Todolí and immersive plates and film details, presents a snapshot of a turning point in Polke’s career and document the great artist’s response to the influences that surrounded him.